hyttmi/cellframe-masternode-webui/README.md

   - `autocollect_rewards`: The total autocollect rewards currently uncollected
   - `fee_wallet_tokens`: A dict of token balances in the network's fee wallet
   - `rewards`: A dictionary of rewards from last 7 days
+  - `token_price`: Tries to fetch and return the latest token price from CMC **NOTE: THIS VALUE IS CACHED AFTER FIRST RUN FOR 1 HOUR**

 ## Accessing data as JSON
 By default, this plugin has support for fetching all the important data from your node as JSON if you have `api_token` set in settings.
 Here's a sample code for fetching the data with Python: